hayfever/sorcery-jwt/README.md

 Rails.application.config.sorcery.submodules = [:jwt, ...]
 ```

-Next, in the Sorcery `user_config`, set the secret and algorithm that will be used to sign your tokens:
+Next, in the Sorcery `user_config`, set the secret and algorithm that will be used to sign your tokens.
+You can also set length of time in seconds that the token will be valid for.
+Note that this is configured separately from the `:session_timeout` submodule.

 ```
 Rails.application.config.sorcery.configure do |config|